emilyJLin95/linode-workshop/README.md

 }
 ```

-Once you save this config file, let's go ahead and restart nginx, loading in the new config file:
+:computer: Once you save this config file, let's go ahead and restart nginx, loading in the new config file:

 ```
 sudo service nginx restart